pietrop/convert-to-audio/README.md

 ## System Architecture
 <!-- _High level overview of system architecture_ -->

-Uses ffmpeg, and fluent ffmpeg to convert to audio, wav.
+Uses ffmpeg binary, and fluent ffmpeg to convert to audio, wav.

 <!-- ## Documentation